btcpayserver/btcpayserver-doc/docs/Wallet.md

 BTCPay Server has a built in, full-node reliant wallet that allows easier funds management.

-Each [store](CreateStore.md) and cryptocurrency have a separate wallet displayed on the wallets page.
+Each [store](CreateStore.md)'s configured cryptocurrency has a separate wallet displayed on the wallets page.
 A wallet can be accessed by clicking **Wallets** from the top menu.
 To access a particular wallet, click **Manage**.

 ![Wallets Page BTCPay](./img/wallet/Wallets.png)